Rakeshdharan/Attendance-using-face-recognition-in-a-classroom-with-single-click/README.md

 3. In update various options are available to post attendance like from existing video or photo or live streaming.

 4. Everytime Training datasets will be updated using the datasets from update_attendance_gui.py which recognise trained faces and unknown faces.

+5. Required Dependencies are mentioned in presentation which is avialable in here.

+6. Demonstration Video is avaialable in demo folder for your reference " how this process goes ? "